 But, Once Upon A Child franchisees strive to ensure the safety of the children who will be receiving these items.
 Every item goes through safety inspections before it’s put on the floor for sale.
 Winmark’s proprietary point-of-sale system and inventory management technology provide franchisees with the latest child safety standards and regulatory restrictions.
 The technology is integrated with the U.S. Consumer Product and Safety Commission to provide a constant stream of updated information about children’s goods and potential product recall alerts.

-- Feel good about helping the environment – Our franchisees also feel good about the green aspect of owning a Once Upon A Child store and being part of the Winmark family of brands that includes recycling as a key part of their concepts.
+- Feel good about helping the environment – Our franchisees also feel good about the green aspect of owning a Once Upon A Child store and being part of the Winmark network of brands that includes recycling as a key part of their concepts.
 They take pride in helping the environment by keeping children’s items with a lot of life left in them out of landfills.
 In 2018, the brand recycled more than 84 million children’s items.

 Prospective franchisees pursue owning a Once Upon A Child store because they find the brand aligns with their priorities and values.